bbadzioch/mth527_site/index.md

 ## Learning outcomes

-After completing this course student should be able to:
+After completing this course students should be able to:

 * Understand the notions of a metric space, topological space, subspace, product space, quotient space, topological manifold and provide examples